 You are also not permitted to take open or unopened plastic or glass bottled drinks onto the ship.
 This includes bottled water.
 However, each passenger is permitted to carry up to 12 cans of loosely packed soft drink onboard.
 This means it's best you don't arrive carrying a slab of soft drinks and declare it's for the family.

-Royal Caribbean Drink Packages
+Royal Caribbean Cruises

 Ships: All ships with two-night or longer itineraries offer the all-inclusive package.

 Package Details: Royal Caribbean has one alcohol-inclusive beverage package on offer.
-The US$55 per person, per day, Deluxe Beverage Package includes cocktails, spirits, beer, wine by the glass, mocktails, premium coffee and tea, bottled still and sparkling water, fresh-squeezed juices, fountain sodas with a souvenir Coca-Cola cup, a 40 percent discount on wine bottle purchases up to US$100 and a 20 percent discount on wine bottle purchases more than $100.
+The Deluxe Beverage Package pricing varies by sailing, but is currently between $63 and $89 per person, per day, and includes cocktails, spirits, beer, wine by the glass, mocktails, premium coffee and tea, bottled still and sparkling water, fresh-squeezed juices, fountain sodas with a souvenir Coca-Cola cup, a 40 percent discount on wine bottle purchases up to $100 and a 20 percent discount on wine bottle purchases more than $100.

 Enter the Silver Spirits Package; it covers drinks up to US$15 each anywhere on the ship.
 It also covers mini-bar replenishment and premium wines for The Chef's Table pairing, as well as 15 percent off premium beverages costing more than US$15, an extensive collection of Armagnac and bottles of wine more than US$50.
-Packages start at US$139 per person for a seven-night sailing; the line charges for drink packages by the voyage duration, rather than by the day, so you'll need to check prices for your particular length of cruise.
+Packages are $19.95 per person, per day.

 Fine Print: Packages can be pre-purchased or bought onboard during the first day of the cruise and must be purchased for the entire duration of the sailing by all parties sharing a stateroom.
 Gratuities are included in the pricing.